wevm/abitype/docs/pages/guide/walkthrough.md

 ```

-Since `args`'s type can be completely defined inline, we import [`ExtractAbiFunction`](/api/utilities#extractabifunction) and [`AbiParametersToPrimitiveTypes`](/api/utilities#abiparameterstoprimitivetypes) and wire them up.
-First, we use `ExtractAbiFunction` to get the function from the ABI that matches `functionName`.
-Then, we use `AbiParametersToPrimitiveTypes` to convert the function's inputs to their TypeScript primitive types.
+Since `args`'s type can be completely defined inline, we use [`a.abi.functions.extract`](/api/utilities#extractabifunction) and [`a.abi.parameters.infer`](/api/utilities#abiparameterstoprimitivetypes) and wire them up.
+First, we use `a.abi.functions.extract` to get the function from the ABI that matches `functionName`.
+Then, we use `a.abi.parameters.infer` to convert the function's inputs to their TypeScript primitive types.

 For `abi`, you'll notice there are two `'balanceOf'` functions.
 This means `'balanceOf'` is overloaded on the contract.
 The cool thing about TypeScript is that we can still infer the correct types for overloaded functions (e.g. union like `` readonly [`0x${string}`] | readonly [`0x${string}`, bigint] ``)!
 This uses a TypeScript feature called [distributivity](https://jser.dev/typescript/2023/01/22/distributiveness-in-ts.html) and is worth learning more about if you're interested.